fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 #### Server-ServerAuthenticatorAttestationResponse-Resp-1
 ##### Test server processing ServerAuthenticatorAttestationResponse structure

-* P-1 Get PublicKeyCredentialCreationOptions, generate a valid response(with for example packed attestation).
-Get another one of PublicKeyCredentialCreationOptions for the same username as in previous request, and check that it's have "excludeCredentials" field and: (a) it's of type Array (b) it's not empty (c) each member is of type PublicKeyCredentialDescriptor (d) it contains PublicKeyCredentialDescriptor, with "type" set to "public-key", and "id" set to base64url encoded credId from the previous registration
+* P-1 Get PublicKeyCredentialCreationOptions, generate a valid response (e.g. with packed attestation).
+Get another one of PublicKeyCredentialCreationOptions for the same username as in the previous request, and check that it has "excludeCredentials" field and: (a) it's of type Array (b) it's not empty (c) each member is of type PublicKeyCredentialDescriptor (d) it contains PublicKeyCredentialDescriptor, with "type" set to "public-key", and "id" set to base64url encoded credId from the previous registration
 * F-1 Send ServerAuthenticatorAttestationResponse that is missing "id" field and check that server returns an error
 * F-2 Send ServerAuthenticatorAttestationResponse with "id" field is NOT of type DOMString, and check that server returns an error
 * F-3 Send ServerAuthenticatorAttestationResponse with "id" is not base64url encode, and check that server returns an error